dreamcatcher-tech/network/website/docs/wp_dreamcatcher.md

 <!-- What is the goal of dreamcatcher -->

-Realtime provably fair attribution of proceeds from provably fair purchases of open works of knowledge with zero overhead
+To provide a provably fair economy producing open works of knowledge

 ### What, who and why